Community Works

 So welcome to our conference.
 Be “frogs” that dare.

-Deaf to the negative messages, make community work.
+Deaf to the negative messages, make community work—

-Princeton Community Works is an annual educational conference for nonprofit boards, staff, and volunteers.
-The mission of Princeton Community Works is to enable non-profit boards, staff and volunteers to work together more effectively by networking, developing skills, and raising community awareness.
-Mark your calendars for our next conference - Monday, January 27, 2020!!!
+The mission of Princeton Community Works is to enable non-profit boards, staff and volunteers to work together more effectively through connecting, developing skills, and raising community awareness.

 • Facebook